Westward Expansion & the American Frontier

 h.
 Obtain an appreciation of what it means to be an American from the wisdom and stories shared by Native Americans, Mexicans, and African Americans.

 i.
-Gain an appreciation for the sensitive nature of various pioneer topics which includes recommendation about how to communicate them to students.
+Gain an appreciation for the sensitive nature of various pioneer topics which includes a recommendation about how to communicate them to students.

 j.
 Learn how and why the frontier and pioneer definitions have been evolving for the past fifty years and will continue to do so.